The reopening of Samakee is guided by the following principles:

 Teachers and TAs will maintain the sanitising of the classroom and materials.

-All toys must be washed twice daily.
-If they cannot be washed they must be packed away.
+All toys must be washed daily.
+If they cannot be washed or disinfected they must be packed away.
 Children’s personal toys must stay at home. iPads, laptops and mice are not to be shared and will be wiped before and after use.

 Before and after lunch: